adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D29
 Tonight working with the Intermediate Algorithm Scripting, I resolved four problems, this problem are Diff Two Arrays, Sum All Numbers In a Range, Spinal Tap Case and Wherefore Art Thou.

+## R1D30
+Tonight continue to the Intermediate Algorithm Scripting, I resolved some Algorithm of this section.